 - People;

 - Teaching and Learning;

-- · Research and Knowledge Exchange
+- Research and Knowledge Exchange

 This demonstrates the direct alignment between the University's own strategic priorities and those set out by the Scottish Government.
-It should also be noted that this document has been developed in consultation with key stakeholder groups across the University, at all levels, including: senior institutional management; management across different professional services functions; the Students' Association; students; staff and staff Trade Union representatives.
+It should be noted that this document has been developed in consultation with key stakeholder groups across the University, at all levels, including: senior institutional management; management across different professional services functions; the Students' Association; students; and, staff unions.